aish21/CE-CZ-4045-Natural-Language-Processing-NLP/README.md

     `streamlit run .\main.py`

 The visualisation will open in your browser
+Please wait for around a minute to allow the plots to render due to large volume of data being used